The Bad Seed (1956 film): Remakes

 The Bad Seed was remade for television in 1985, adapted by George Eckstein, directed by Paul Wendkos and starring Carrie Welles, Blair Brown, Lynn Redgrave, David Carradine, Richard Kiley and Chad Allen.
 The remake employs the original ending of the March novel and its stage production but was panned by critics and poorly received by its television audience.

 In June 2015, it was announced that Lifetime would produce a remake.
 In December 2017, Deadline reported that Rob Lowe was to direct and star in the remake with Mckenna Grace, Sarah Dugdale, Marci T. House, Lorne Cardinal, Chris Shields, Cara Buono, and a special appearance by McCormack as Dr. March.
 The film aired in September 2018.

-Four years later in September 2022, a sequel to the Lifetime TV movie, entitled The Bad Seed Returns, aired.
+Four years later in September 2022, a sequel to the Lifetime TV movie, titled The Bad Seed Returns, aired.
 It again featured Mckenna Grace as Emma and Patty McCormack as Emma's therapist, Dr. March.